destenson/iMemoized/README.md

 Why is iMemoized so fast?
 It uses a different approach to memoization than most libraries, it does not convert arguments to strings directly.
 Instead, iMemoized leverages the thousands of hours that have gone into optimizing object access in JavaScript engines.
 See [Indexing With JavaScript Objects, Millions Of Ops/Second](http://anywhichway.github.io/indexing.html).

 # Release History

+2016-12-12 v1.0.2 - Documented source.
+Fixed a bug found in code walkthrough than would only manifest if an argument in the same position from multiple calls was a different primitive type.

 2016-12-12 v1.0.1 - Updated benchmark to incluse moize multi-object Fibonacci.